The University's data network is composed of three components: the physical network, the logical network, and the

 Network services include: Domain Name Service (DNS), which translates between names and IP addresses; DHCP and BootP Services, which provides network configuration information to devices; RADIUS, which performs admission control to the wireless networks; and Network Time Protocol (NTP), which allows devices to synchronize their clocks.

 OIT Static IP Service is available to registered devices attached via OIT Ethernet Service; it provides an unchanging IP address and DNS name (via DHCP, BootP, or manual device configuration) to a device.
 OIT Mobile IP Service loans a temporary IP address and DNS name (via DHCP) to those devices roaming away from their home subnets, those using OIT Wireless Service, and those needing no static IP address.

 OIT Wireless Service provides service to registered wireless devices.
 Temporary Visitor Wireless Network Access (TVWNA) provides service for up to seven days per calendar month to unregistered wireless devices; it is intended for use by short-term visitors.
 Visitor IP (VIP) Service provides a temporary IP address and DNS name (via DHCP) to unregistered devices attached via Ethernet in a University guesthouse.
 Temporary Unregistered Dormnet (TUD) IP Address Service provides a week of on-campus access to unregistered devices attached via Ethernet in dormitories and apartments; it is intended to allow students to register their new devices more easily.
 All of these services leverage OIT DHCP Service.

 The Static IP Recycling Facility (SIRF) reclaims those OIT Static IP Addresses that have been unused for a year; this conserves the University's finite supply of IPv4 addresses.

 OIT PPTP Virtual Private Network (VPN) Service permits off-campus Internet-attached to obtain a temporary presence (IP address and DNS hostname) on the campus network.
 This is most-used to obtain access to resources restricted to campus IP addresses or campus DNS hostnames.
 A University netid and password is required to obtain OIT PPTP VPN Service.

-Detailed information about the network is available at the Network Systems web site.
+Detailed information about the network is available at the Networking & Monitoring Services web site.
 Monitoring of the campus network infrastructure and of network utilization is also available at that site.